mecid/mecid.github.io/_posts/2025-04-15-introducing-swift-testing-scoping.md

 }
 ```

-Here we define the MockEnvironmentTrait type conforming to the TestTrait, SuiteTrait, and TestScoping protocols.
-The TestScoping protocol has the only requirement, which is the provideScope function.
+Here we define the *MockEnvironmentTrait* type conforming to the *TestTrait*, *SuiteTrait*, and *TestScoping* protocols.
+The *TestScoping* protocol has the only requirement, which is the *provideScope* function.
 It has a few parameters providing you with information about calling the test function and test suite.

 The last parameter is the performing function that describes the particular test function or the whole test suite.
 You should run the performing function to allow test function or test suite execution.